Education Article: Teaching Strategies to Encourage Elementary Math Review

 by Gregory L. Gomez

-It is imperative that we have students regularly review math material that has been already taught.
-This is especially crucial since there are so many standards in each grade the students are responsible for knowing.
+It is imperative students regularly review math material that has been taught to them.
+This is especially crucial since there are so many standards at each grade level the students are responsible for knowing, retention can become an issue.

-But the problem is, how do we make sure students retain the material throughout the months and year?
-This is especially important since pressure for proficient and advanced scores on mandatory state testing have been steadily rising.
+The problem is, how do we make sure students retain the material throughout the months and more importantly throughout the entire year?
+This is especially crucial since pressure for proficient and advanced scores on mandatory state testing have been steadily rising.

 The answer to accurate recall is review.
-Not only covering the material that has been taught to the students, but doing so in a manner that gets the students so used to the recalling procedure that they in turn develop automaticity.
-In other words, solving their grade level math problems becomes automatic.
+Not only covering the material that has been taught to the students, but doing so in a manner that gets the students so used to the recall procedure that they develop automaticity.
+In other words, solving their grade level math problems becomes automatic where the steps come so readily to the students.

-From my experience teaching the 5th grade for over ten years for the LAUSD, I was never given a warm response when I stated "Time to review math."
-It was disheartening to hear the negative responses and the sad looks on the students faces just from saying those four simple words.
+From my experience teaching the 5th grade for over 15 years for the LAUSD, I was never given a warm response when I stated "Let's review math."
+It was disheartening to hear the negative responses and the sad looks on the student's faces just from saying those three simple words.

-From a teacher's viewpoint, this is not the mindset or attitude you want your students to have in any type of activity.
+From a teacher's perspective, this is not the mindset or attitude you want your students to have in any type of activity.
 For one, they will most likely not try their best.
 Secondly, they will get irritated with the subject matter, and therefore not care about a right or wrong answer.
+And there's always the dreaded behavior problems that arise when the atmosphere is unsettled like this.

-Therefore, what is key to be mindful of when tackling the recalling process is to create an activity that is interesting and catches your students' interest.
-Think of something that you would get excited to complete or do.
+Therefore what is key to be mindful of when tackling the recalling process is to create an activity that is interesting and catches their interest.
+Think of something that you would get excited to complete or do and that may help.

 So one day I was doodling a picture of a carnival on a half piece of paper and afterwards I started putting various math problems all around inside the drawing.
 After finishing the drawing with the variety of ten math problems tucked neatly within the carnival I thought that it looked rather cool.